MarsBased/handbook/guides/development/angular-guidelines.md

 - `users-api.service.ts`: Expose methods for obtaining data from the backend.
 - `users.store.ts`: Defines users store.
 Docs
 - `users.query.ts`: Offers different methods for exposing store objects.
-Contrary to Akita recommendations, we think could be a better approach creating composed queries in users-state.service instead of here and access to the query object only throw the service.
+Contrary to Akita recommendations, we think could be a better approach to create composed queries in users-state.service instead of here and access to the query object only throw the service.
 Docs users.state-service.ts: Acts as facade for any other service that want to interact with users entities, uses users-api.service to obtain users related data, fills/modifies store throw users.store and creates and exposes queries using users.query.
 Docs

 ####  3.5.2. <a name='Specificmodulerelatedlogic'></a>Specific module related logic

-For coding the logic related to a specific feature all state could be imported only in the related module, this case Entity store/query doesn't make sense so normal store and query objects could be used.
+To code the logic related to a specific feature, all states could be imported only in the related module.
+In this case, Entity store/query doesn't make sense so normal store and query objects could be used.

 |- users-section-module
 |- state/